TWRA: 1 killed, 1 injured in South Holston Lake boating accident - NewsBreak

 TWRA: 1 killed, 1 injured in South Holston Lake boating accident

-BRISTOL, Tenn. ( WJHL ) — One person was killed in a boating accident Monday on South Holston Lake, according to authorities.
+BRISTOL, Tenn. ( WJHL / WATE ) — A Kingsport woman was killed in a boating accident Monday on South Holston Lake, according to authorities.

-The Tennessee Wildlife Resources Agency said a deck boat and personal watercraft collided around 6 p.m. just upstream of the U.S. 421 access area.Patient treated after Hawkins Co. water rescue
+The Tennessee Wildlife Resources Agency said a deck boat and personal watercraft collided around 6 p.m. just upstream of the U.S. 421 access area.‘Remember what Memorial Day is about’ Staff Sgt.
+Ryan Knauss added to East TN Veterans Memorial

-The crash remains under investigation.Copyright 2022 Nexstar Media Inc. All rights reserved.
+“TWRA offers prayers and condolences for all involved and the incident remains under investigation.”Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0